-Meeting of Styles returns to Shoreditch and finds a home at the Nomadic Community Gardens
+Meeting of Styles 2015 heads to the Nomadic Community Gardens in Shoreditch

 The Meeting of Styles festival returned to Shoreditch last weekend for another paint packed festival filled with art, music, food and some all round relaxing vibes particularly enhanced by this years location at the Nomadic Community Gardens.

 A waste land up until a few months ago, the gardens are in fact a piece of ground nestled between Pedley Street and the railway line.
 Last year the same space had been used to create one of the largest murals of the 2014 Meeting of Styles festival.
 It had been much acclaimed but it was only supposed to be a one off with Network Rail granting special permission and access to the land for that purpose alone.

 This time the whole festival is taking place in this space with just a few painting spots dotted around elsewhere in the city.
 The waste ground is up for redevelopment given its prime location in one of Londons most up and coming areas.
 Until then though the community gardens have been given permission to use the space to build temporary allotments for the residents of the area.